Unclassified Leave Types and Policies

 Provision for leave with pay for the purpose of professional or cultural improvement, or for the purpose of renewal, is a well-established administrative device intended to improve the quality of higher education professional service.
 The Board recognizes that such a policy is justifiable and desirable and therefore provides for leaves of absence for full-time members of the faculty under the conditions specified below.

-“Faculty” is defined in LSA-R.S.
+“Faculty” is defined in Louisiana R.S.
 17:3304 as follows: “Members of the instructional staff of each college and university having the rank of instructor or higher and persons engaged in library, artistic, research, and investigative positions of equal dignity, shall constitute the faculty of each college and university.
 The head of each college or university and its academic officers shall be members of the faculty.”

-For the purpose of professional or cultural improvement, or renewal, this leave may be granted for two semesters (52 weeks for 12-month employees).
+For professional or cultural improvement, or renewal, this leave may be granted for two semesters (52 weeks for 12-month employees).
 It may be granted following any six or more consecutive fiscal years of active service in the institution where such individual is employed.
-An individual may not accumulate time in an attempt to qualify for more than one consecutive year of such leave.
+An individual may not accumulate time to qualify for more than one consecutive year of such leave.
 Leave also may be granted for one semester (26 weeks for 12-month employees) following three or more consecutive years of such service by an individual, provided that absence due to sick leave shall not be deemed to interrupt the active service provided for herein.
 A sabbatical leave taken during a summer session shall be considered a semester for leave purposes.

 In those cases where the faculty member or administrator receives outside compensation, such payment is to be approved in writing and in advance by the president as supportive of the purposes of the leave.
 If outside compensation plus paid leave will exceed the regular salary the leave pay will be reduced so that the institution will pay no leave if the outside compensation equals or exceeds the regular pay.
-But nothing shall prevent the faculty from being remunerated by outside agencies at higher rates than his/her regular pay.
+But nothing shall prevent the faculty from being remunerated by outside agencies at higher rates than their regular pay.

 After each leave period is completed, evidence as determined by the institution must be submitted to the appropriate supervisor to indicate that the purpose for which the leave was granted has been achieved.